Deprescribing: Implicit tools

-Several tools have been published to make prescribers aware of inappropriate medications for patient groups.
+Several tools have been published to inform prescribers of inappropriate medications for various patient groups.
 The most common deprescribing algorithm is validated and has been tested in two RCTs.
-It is available for clinicians to use to identify medications that can be deprescribed.
-It prompts clinicians to consider if it is (1) an inappropriate prescription, (2) adverse effects or interactions that outweigh symptomatic effect or potential future benefits, (3) drugs taken for symptom relief but the symptoms are stable, and (4) drug intended to prevent serious future events but the potential benefit is unlikely to be realised due to limited life expectancy.
+It is available for clinicians to identify medications that can be deprescribed.
+It prompts clinicians to consider if it is (1) an inappropriate prescription, (2) adverse effects or interactions that outweigh symptomatic effects or potential future benefits, (3) drugs taken for symptom relief but the symptoms are stable, and (4) drug intended to prevent future severe events but the potential benefit is unlikely to be realized due to limited life expectancy.
 If the answer to any of the four prompts is yes, then the medication should be considered for deprescribing.

-The CEASE algorithm to prompt clinicians to consider if the treated condition remains a current concern for their patient.
+The CEASE algorithm prompts clinicians to consider if the treated condition remains a current concern for their patient.